 The majority of dating site users are younger than 50, however more dating sites cater to over fifty relationship seekers which proves finding love never gets “old”.

 The trick is to be yourself.
 Why would you try to be anyone else?
 Put your best face forward and give it a go.
 I’ve written before about my extensive “research” into online dating sites.
-To be honest it can be quite the emotional roller coaster and you’d better buckle your seat belt sweetie.
+To be honest it can be quite the emotional roller coaster.
+Buckle your seat belt sweetie, and dive in!

 Dating with a twist.
 MyLovelyParent is a unique concept.
 It’s intended for the children of over 50 parents or in-laws who want to help connect their loved ones with other singles.
 Once the initial profile is created, the parent gets a link to approve their profile and see other users after receiving gentle guidance from their loved one.

 Free to create a profile and see other members.
 Membership required to contact.

 This UK magazine for over 50’s has it’s own online dating agency and app operated by The Dating Lab and vetted by the Online Dating Association.
 Saga Dating promotes it’s site as safe, secure and anonymous for users.
 Like most sites, you message inside the site to communicate.
 It also has members in other countries.

 Free to create a profile.
 From £10.50 to 28. per month